On the Isoperimetric Riemannian Penrose Inequality: Application to Asymptotically Schwarzschildian manifolds

 \subsection{The weak IMCF on Asymptotically Flat Riemannian manifolds}

-We give the definition of Asymptotically Flat Riemannian manifolds.
+We introduce the concept of Asymptotically Flat Riemannian manifolds.
 This condition is of crucial importance in Mathematical General Relativity.
-Indeed, in the time-symmetric case, one can see Einstein's equations imply a differential equation for the metric.
-Given a distribution of mass, this equation reads as a constraint on the scalar curvature associated with the metric which models the Gravitational Field associated with the distribution.
-Pursuing this idea, the Asymptotically Flat condition represents a boundary condition to the problem with the physical meaning of an isolated system (see e.g. \cite[Section 3.1.2]{lee_geometric_2019}).
+Indeed, the asymptotically flat condition denotes the physical property that the gravitational system is isolated (see e.g. \cite[Section 3.1.2]{lee_geometricrelativity_2019}).